 The cost of downtime continues to torment organizations despite evolving network technologies.
 Companies experience an average of 501 hours of network downtime every year which, on average, costs 3.6% of their annual revenue according to Infonetics.

 As companies adopt digital transformation practices, the importance of maintaining non-stop connectivity to their branch offices and the valuable data grows.
-Preserving connections to critical revenue sources, IoT devices and cloud-based applications place an even greater significance on a reliable Wide Area Network (WAN), and on flexible network failover solutions.
+The need to preserve connections to critical revenue sources, IoT devices, and cloud-based applications places an even greater significance on a reliable Wide-Area Network (WAN), and on flexible network failover solutions.

 What can cause downtime?